Amazon Seller Flex vs. FBA: Which Fulfillment Option Reigns Supreme?

 The best option depends on your specific needs and priorities, such as budget, time, and desired level of control.

 Amazon sellers are faced with multiple fulfillment choices, each with its own strengths and weaknesses.
-Two options often compared are Amazon Seller Flex and Fulfillment by Amazon (FBA).
+Two options that are often compared are Amazon Seller Flex and Fulfillment by Amazon (FBA).

 On the surface, both promise streamlined operations, but there’s a lot to consider beneath the surface, especially for experienced sellers managing significant order volumes.